Errors happen and unintended actions are inevitable.

 Opportunities for Errors

-An alternative approach which retains all the information is to convert errors into a proportion based on the opportunity for errors.
+An alternative services which retains all the information is to convert errors into a proportion based on the opportunity for errors.
 An opportunity for an error is a technique I borrowed from Six Sigma’s opportunity for a defect.
 The idea is that some tasks, especially those that are longer or more complex, will have more opportunities for users to make mistakes.
 See also Human Error Probability (HEP).

 For example, withdrawing money out of an ATM will have fewer error opportunities than submitting an expense report with 4 receipts and mileage in an Expense Reporting application.
 You identify the places in an interface where users can make mistakes and divide the total number of errors across all users by the total number of opportunities.
 For example, if a task has 5 opportunities for an error and 10 users attempt the task there are 50 opportunities.
 If you observe 5 errors across the users the error rate is 5/50 = 10%.